Lighting

 These endpoints can't be moved horizontally and can't be deleted.
 They're how the controller knows what value the channel starts and ends at.

 By default, the two endpoints are linked — drag one and the other follows, so the start and end values match.
 This is what you want for an ambient routine that loops cleanly.
 To unlink, hold Ctrl while dragging an endpoint.
-To re-link, double-click the end endpoint.
+To re-link them, double-click an endpoint to open its value editor and turn on Sync paired endpoint.

 Adding a control point